Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ### Exploring logs from the _ArcBox-Client_ virtual machine

-Occasionally, you may need to review log output from scripts that run on the _ArcBox-Client_ and the _ArcBox-CAPI-MGMT_ virtual machines in case of deployment failures.
+Occasionally, you may need to review log output from scripts that run on the _ArcBox-Client_ and the _ArcBox-K3s-Data-xxxx_ virtual machines in case of deployment failures.
 To make troubleshooting easier, the ArcBox deployment scripts collect all relevant logs in the _C:\ArcBox\Logs_ folder on _ArcBox-Client_.
 A short description of the logs and their purpose can be seen in the list below:

 | Log file | Description |
 | ------- | ----------- |